 There are two things that you will need: a cab card and an appointed license plate.
 The license plate comes with a series of decals.
-Both the plate and the decals must be prominently displayed on your rig.
+These apportioned tags must be prominently displayed on your rig.
 This is so state regulators can easily see that you are properly registered with the IRP.

 A Cab Card is the other form of proof that you will need.
 A Cab Card is essentially the master document.
 It contains information about you and your business, as well as information about your truck.
 You can also find the jurisdictions that you are allowed to travel through as well as the weight limits in each of these jurisdictions.
 It is important to keep this in your truck at all times.
 Most drivers keep it right there in their cab, hence the name, “Cab Card.”

 I Registered with the IRP.
 Can I cross state lines now?

 More than likely, you are going to need to apply for a few other permits before your business is ready to cross state lines.
 The two most common are the HVUT and the IFTA.
 The HVUT is the Heavy Vehicle Use Tax or more commonly known as Form 2290.
 If the reason you needed to apply for an IRP is because your vehicle exceeds 26,000 pounds, you’re probably going to need to pay an HVUT.